hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     %}
 </figure>

-When combined with other characters that are just slighly larger or smaller creates an illusion of a continuous shape: <span class="cp437-inline">·∙•↔*⌂S§¼╣$♫b%⌂≈←·</span>.
+When combined with other characters that are just slightly larger or smaller creates an illusion of a continuous shape: <span class="cp437-inline">·∙•↔*⌂S§¼╣$♫b%⌂≈←·</span>.

 It's also fairly wide and "dark" in its typographic color, so it fills the space it occupies, without leaving any considerable gaps of negative space.
 In other words, it doesn't stand out when used carefully.